Codecademy/docs/content/cloud-computing/cloud-computing.md

 Cloud computing offers the following advantages to the user:

-- **Scalability:** Adding additional capacity is quicker and easier in a cloud environment then in an on-premises data center.
+- **Scalability:** Adding additional capacity is quicker and easier in a cloud environment then when a user runs their own data center.
 When a user manages a data center themselves, additional capacity involves purchasing, installing, and configuring new hardware.
 A cloud solution provides access to many more resources than would otherwise be possible.
 - **Security:** A cloud solution often provides more security than a business, especially a small business, can manage on their own.
-- **Availability:** Most cloud solutions have more robust and redundant architecture than a small to medium business can afford, leading to better uptime for users and clients.
+- **Availability:** Cloud solutions are able to provide services that are guaranteed to stay available, leading to better uptime for users and clients.
 - **Performance:** A cloud solution will provide more powerful hardware than a business could afford in its own data center.
 - **Cost:** A cloud solution is typically more affordable than an on-premises solution offering the same capabilities.

-Generally, cloud computing removes the necessity of a business to maintain a dedicated data center, with all the hardware and personnel it requires, for a particular solution, allowing the business to allocate those resources to other tasks.
+Generally, cloud computing removes the necessity of a business to maintain a dedicated data center.
+This frees the business from the cost of all the personnel and hardware that a data center requires.